 A corporate wellness program is a health and wellness promotion initiative, which focuses on improving health outcomes, boosting morale, and increasing the productivity of employees.
 It offers a plethora of activities and services that could vary in designs and implementation.
-The growing awareness for healthy eating habits and exercise, the high prevalence of obesity, and the reduction of insurance and healthcare costs are a few major factors driving the growth of the US corporate wellness market.
-The increasing focus on work-life balance and the implementation of company-sponsored employee-centric healthcare campaigns that offer lifestyle coaching and employee benefits are likely to boost the US corporate wellness market in the coming years.
+The growing awareness for healthy eating habits and exercise, the high prevalence of obesity, and the reduction of insurance and healthcare costs are a few major factors driving the growth of the market.
+The increasing focus on work-life balance and the implementation of company-sponsored employee-centric healthcare campaigns that offer lifestyle coaching and employee benefits are likely to boost the corporate wellness market in the coming years

 Corporate wellness has made a seismic shift by bringing in a new era of customized education and solutions that tend to each employee's wellbeing through AI.
-The growing reign of artificial intelligence (AI) and the adoption of improved technologies are expected to drive the US corporate wellness market in the coming years.
-AI provides a platform for employers to build a deep profile about their employee in real-time and aid to scale-up the employee-friendly wellness programs.
+The growing reign of artificial intelligence (AI) and the adoption of improved technologies are expected to drive the wellness market in the coming years.
+AI provides a platform for employers to build a deep profile about their employees in real-time and aid to scale-up the employee-friendly wellness programs.
 As consumers are growing accustomed to chatbots on social networks, AI can augment basic tasks that are part of EAPs, such as provide healthcare benefit information.
 It can also make it easy for employers to leverage information through a mobile device, thereby allowing employees to instill healthy habits without the intervention of health coaches.

-This market research report includes detailed market segmentation by revenue model, delivery model, program, end-user, type, and incentive programs.
+This market research report includes detailed market segmentation by

 The US corporate wellness market by revenue model can be segmented into recurring revenues and seasonal revenues.
-The recurring revenues segment dominated the market and is expected to grow at a CAGR of around 9% during the forecast period.
+The recurring revenues segment holds the largest market share and is expected to grow at a CAGR of around 9% during the forecast period.
 The integration of employee wellness programs into facility operations to make them permanent with the workplace culture is propelling the growth of the segment.
 Hence, employers are actively involved in facilitating such programs on a recurring and regular basis.

 In 2018, the seasonal revenue model recorded accounted for $2 billion.
 A majority of revenue came in the second half of the year primarily due to the onset of the cold season.
 Hence, due to increased seasonal health challenges, employers were provided onsite flu vaccinations, health and lifestyle coaching, and 24-hour nurse line, which drew the seasonal revenue for the US corporate wellness market.